Laniakea Supercluster: Location

 The neighboring superclusters to the Laniakea are the Shapley, Hercules, Coma, and Perseus–Pisces Superclusters.
 The edges of the superclusters and Laniakea were not clearly known at the time of Laniakea's definition.
 Since then, the study of the edges of superclusters and of structures beyond them has substantially improved.
-Because the Laniakea, Apus, and Coma superclusters are moving toward the Shapley Attractor, they may be sub-basins part of the Shapley Supercluster.
+Because the Laniakea, Apus, and Coma superclusters are moving toward the Shapley Supercluster, they may be sub-basins part of this larger basin of attraction.

 Laniakea is also a constituent part of a much larger local superstructure that has also been proposed by R. Brent Tully, referred to as the Pisces–Cetus Supercluster Complex, a galaxy filament.